yasir2000/openwrt-oldwiki-md/VPNC.rst

 Some people, like students from Ghent University, Belgium, need to connect with a Cisco VPN server in order to connect to the internet.
 It's an ideal task for an !OpenWrt router to make that connection and share it with all the connected PC's.
 The only drawback is that VPNC is quite needy and on my Asus WL-500G Deluxe (300Mhz) it maxes out at 30KB/s (VPNC then uses 99% of CPU resources).

 = Installation =
-Configure your device to use the backports repository, see ["OpenWrtDocs/Packages"] for instructions, then install the package:
+Configure your device to use the backports repository, see ["OpenWrtDocs/Packages"] for instructions, then install the packages:

 {{{
+ipkg install vpnc
+ipkg install libgcrypt
-ipkg install vpnc}}}
+ipkg install kmod-tun}}}

+After the kmod-tun is installed a reboot is required.

+{{{
+reboot}}}

 = Configuration =